jmendeth/node/doc/api/tls.md

     pr-url: https://github.com/nodejs/node/pull/4099
     description: The `ca` option can now be a single string containing multiple CA certificates.
+  - version: REPLACEME
+    pr-url: REPLACEME
+    description: DTLS contexts can now be created by setting `dtls` to `true`.
 -->

 * `options` {Object}